 While gable roofs are a classic detail of farmhouse style, we like how this simple cottage copied the roof for the portico over the front door.
 Sometimes great design can be more about the little things.
 The wood door, neutral shingle siding, and roofline all come together to create this idyllic lakeside escape by Chango & Co.

 36. Make it stand out with a metal roof.

 This rustic farmhouse has everything — a black exterior, stone detailing, and natural landscaping.
 But the metal roof really takes this design to the next level.
 It turns a chic and cozy cabin into a modern showcase.
 And metal roofs are considered a sustainable choice that reduces cooling costs during hotter months and retains heat when it gets chilly.

-There's nothing like the look of a grand white farmhouse surrounded by lush green landscaping to make a home feel timeless, as proven by this Katie Hackworth design.
+There's nothing like the look of a grand white farmhouse surrounded by lush green landscaping to make a home feel timeless, as proven by this Katie LeClercq design.
 With a rolling green lawn, some boxwood along the pathway, and a couple of trees for shade, this exterior checks all of the boxes.
-Of course, the climate will play a big part in whether or not this look is realistic for your home, but whatever plant life you decide to go with, it should be simple so your farmhouse will always be the star of the show.
+Of course, you'll need to determine whether or not this look is realistic for your home, but whatever plant life you decide to go with, it should be simple so your farmhouse will always be the star of the show.

 We love the look of a Dutch door on almost any home, regardless of its style.
-But there's something about the look in black, as seen on this farmhouse facade, that turns a simple exterior into something really special.
+But there's something about the look in black that turns a simple exterior into something really special.
 Plus, you can let the cool breeze in while keeping pets and kids safe.
 The only downside?
 Pesky little bugs might think the design feature is an open invitation.